 Tree-Free Bath Tissue vs. Toilet Paper

 The Facts About Toilet Paper: Humans consume 27,000 trees daily to make toilet paper and each roll takes 37 gallons of water.
 Speaking of water, I still need to purchase a new toilet for my bathroom.
 It has been leaking slightly and there is a small crack in the side, which I no doubt think will get worse as time goes on.
 One of my friends said that the leak is concerning.
 She said that when a toilet leaks, it can sometimes indicate that there are some problems with the sewer system in the house.
 She suggested that I consider reading about trenchless pipe lining to replace my old pipe with a new one, without having to dig up the whole garden!
 Maybe we’ll look into that if the leak worsens.
-For now, I’ve done some research and came across something like a kohler wellworth toilet review, which did help me make my decision as to what I am going to replace my old toilet with.
+For now, I’ve done some research and have come across a kohler wellworth toilet review, which did help me make my decision as to what I am going to replace my old toilet with.
 Plus, if this new toilet that I am considering getting helps me save on water consumption, then that is even better.
-Anything that I can do to play my part in being eco friendly is something worth doing.
+Anything that I can do to play my part in being eco-friendly is something worth doing.
 Anyway, back to the use of toilet paper.
-On average Americans use 57 squares of toilet paper a day, that adds up to 50 pounds annually.
+On average Americans use 57 squares of toilet paper a day, which adds up to 50 pounds annually.
 The United States uses more toilet paper per year than any other country in the world.
-These are daunting facts that leaves me looking for other options.
+These are daunting facts that leave me looking for other options.